Barleead/Exoplanets/README.md

 **Interpretation of the data**

   There is a great deal of informtion on the internet concerning Exoplanets.
 The small amount of data I have worked with shows that there are differences in the information presented depending on points of reference: the radius of the Earth and Sun for example..
 The source of the data is filtered through other known data and can be approximations.
-Please refer to project visualizations at ***(insert tableau link here)***
+Please refer to project visualizations at [my public Tableau.](https://public.tableau.com/app/profile/barbara.adkins/vizzes)  After opening the dashboard, click on "View on Tableau Public"  and each visualization has its own tab.

    **Resources**